Turmeric is a popular spice made from the rhizome, or root, of the Curcuma longa plant.

-Furthermore, numerous studies have shown that curcumin has anti-tumor properties, limiting the growth of tumors and spread of cancerous cells.
+Furthermore, numerous studies have found that curcumin has anti-tumor properties, limiting the growth of tumors and the spread of cancerous cells.

 According to a

-Curcumin has long been used in traditional medicines as a treatment for many digestive conditions.
+People have long used curcumin in traditional medicines as a treatment for many digestive conditions.

-Curcumin may also be able to slow down or prevent some of the age-associated protein changes linked to neurodegeneration.
+Curcumin may also be able to slow down or prevent some of the age-associated protein changes that scientists link to neurodegeneration.

-7. Protects against liver damage, gallstones, and manages liver conditions
+7. Protects against liver damage and gallstones and manages liver conditions

 8. Helps prevent and manage diabetes